mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 interpreters let you make choices in a script and run things repeatedly on a variety of inputs.
 In that regard, the shell is actually a programming language, and a nice way to get used to using the powerful features a programming language provides.
-We\'ll get you started here and show you the kinds of control the bash shell provides through compound statements.\
+We'll get you started here and show you the kinds of control the bash shell provides through compound statements.

 ### if

-This statement was already introduced in the section on checking for errors, but we\'ll review it here. `if` is more or less what you\'d expect, though its syntax is quite a bit different from its use in most other languages.
+This statement was already introduced in the section on checking for errors, but we'll review it here. `if` is more or less what you'd expect, though its syntax is quite a bit different from its use in most other languages.
 It follows this form: